2017 Bandy World Championship

 2017 Bandy World Championship was the 37th Bandy World Championship and was held in Sweden.
 The games in Division A were played in Göransson Arena in Sandviken, 29 January to 5 February.
 The games of Division B were played in Slättbergshallen in Trollhättan, 24–28 January.
+Also Gävle, where no match was played, was officially a host city.
+However, the FIB congress took place there.